cython/cython/docs/language_basics.rst

 C functions, on the other hand, can have parameters of any type, since they're passed in directly using a normal C function call.

+A more complete comparison of the pros and cons of these different method types can be found at :ref:`early-binding-for-speed`.

 Python objects as parameters and return values
 ----------------------------------------------